Cardiff University | Prifysgol Caerdydd ORCA

 Abstract

-This case study of the ways in which border-crossing author, balladeer and satirist John Jones (pseudonym ‘Jac Glan-y-Gors’), remodelled a range of Thomas Paine’s writings into two Welsh republican pamphlets by translating key passages, interpolating culturally relevant material, and consolidating Paine’s anti-monarchical core vocabulary into connected paragraphs, illustrates the operation of intellectual networks and the process of ideas transfer to and in a smaller culture.
-Jones’s work is analysed against the background of official translation from English to Welsh from Elizabethan times and an emerging tradition of private political translation in the eighteenth century which, in tandem with the democratisation of the English press, explosively expanded in the wake of the French Revolution of 1789, transferring Enlightenment and revolutionary artefacts, formats and ideas to Wales and the Welsh language.
-Using shared publishing networks, an indigenous Welsh intelligentsia used English models as well as indigenous cultural forms to produce a new Welsh radical literature and vocabulary.
-Jones’s work is read in the context of these processes.
+This article presents the first detailed analysis of the ways in which border-crossing author and balladeer John Jones (pseudonym ‘Jac Glan-y-Gors’) remodelled a range of Thomas Paine’s writings into Welsh republican pamphlets by translating key passages, interpolating culturally relevant indigenous material, and consolidating Paine’s anti-monarchical core vocabulary.
+In doing so, the article provides a blueprint for examining the operation of intellectual networks who transferred ideas and cultural artefacts to smaller or non-hegemonic cultures and the process of embedding them.
+Jones’s work is analysed against the history of an early modern Welsh ‘translation culture’ that enabled a substantial expansion of radical translation activity, in tandem with the democratisation of the English press in the wake of the French Revolution of 1789, transferring Enlightenment and revolutionary artefacts, formats and ideas to Wales and the Welsh language.
+Using publishing networks that linked metropolitan London to rural Wales, an indigenous Welsh intelligentsia combined English models with indigenous cultural forms to produce a radical print culture in their own language.
+Jones’s republican pamphlets, the only substantial reception of Paine’s writings in Welsh, are read in the context of these processes.

 Item Type: Article